rohberg/volto-searchkit-block/README.md

 Words with hyphen are matched by searches for part of the words.
 Example: "LSR-Lehrbetrieb" is found by a search for "LSR".

+## Multiple search strings

+Search results do include at least one of the search strings.

 # Credits